jefmenegazzo/Intelligent-Vehicle-Perception-Based-on-Inertial-Sensing-and-Artificial-Intelligence/README.md

 ## Best Models

-Soon we will provide the best models available in a simplified way, ready for end-use in any application.
+For those who want to use the best models produced in this research in a simplified way, they are available in the **Best Models** folder, [access here](Best-Models).
+We provide the following best models:

+- PVS - Data Exploration
+- Road Surface Type Classification
+- Road Roughness Condition Classification
+- Speed Bump Classification

 ## Aplications